exasol/project-keeper/doc/user_guide/user_guide.md

 ### Automatic Release Process

-GitHub Workflow [`release.yml`](#releaseyml) will automatically release the project when `ci-build.yml` succeeded on `main` branch and the changes file contains an up-to-date release date.
+GitHub Workflow [`release.yml`](#releaseyml) will automatically release the project when `ci-build.yml` succeeded on `main` or on branches matching `release/*` and the changes file contains an up-to-date release date.
 In case of problems you can start the workflow manually on GitHub and skip the release to Maven Central or GitHub if necessary.

 To check if a project meets all preconditions for an automated release, run PK goal `verify-release`, see [Release verification](#release-verification):